Ergodic theory for Riemann surface laminations: a survey: Heat equation and ergodic theorems

 \begin{proposition} Let $(X,\Lc,E)$ be a lamination as above.
-Let $\Fc$ be a singular holomorphic foliation on $M$ such that the restriction of $\Fc$ on $X\setminus E$ induces $\Lc$ and that all points of $E$ are linearizable singularities of $\Fc.$ Then every directed harmonic current $T$ on $(X,\Lc,E)$ is $g_P$-regular. \end{proposition} This result is essentially proved in Proposition 3 and Theorem 9 in Forn{\ae}ss-Sibony \cite{FornaessSibony10}.
-The proof makes use of Proposition \ref{P:Poincare_mass}.
+Let $\Fc$ be a singular holomorphic foliation on $M$ such that the restriction of $\Fc$ on $X\setminus E$ induces $\Lc$ and that all points of $E$ are linearizable singularities of $\Fc.$ Then every directed harmonic current $T$ on $(X,\Lc,E)$ is $g_P$-regular. \end{proposition} Using Proposition \ref{P:Poincare_mass}, Proposition \ref{P:g_P-regular} follows essentially from Proposition 3 and Theorem 9 in \cite{FornaessSibony10}.

 We define the Laplacian $\Delta_\beta$ by